LJDJGC/Learning-log/README.md

 Stopped partway through the reading material for the night.

 Next step: Will resume the course/reading material from where I left off tomorrow.

+## 2025/11/13 Morning
+💻 Morning Learning Log - November 13, 2025
+Overview
+Finished my morning programming session.
+Today's focus was on algorithmic practice using NeetCode and intermediate HTML/CSS with The Odin Project.

+Algorithm Practice (NeetCode) 💡
+Problem: Two Sum (Easy)

+Status: Completed.

+Reflection: Although it's an "Easy" problem, I found it challenging, which reinforced the need for continued practice.
+My goal is to keep working on these types of problems to strengthen my algorithmic thinking and implementation skills (実装できるようになりたい).

+Web Development (The Odin Project) 🌳
+Course/Section: Intermediate HTML and CSS Course

+Topic: Tables

+Activity: I was in the middle of attempting the MDN Table Assessment when the session concluded.

+Status: In progress (Paused mid-assessment).

+Next Step: Complete the MDN Table Assessment.

+Personal Goal ⭐
+Consistency is key.
+I am committed to daily practice, even when the problems (like those on NeetCode) feel difficult, to improve my overall problem-solving and coding abilities.